swimjones/jekyll-now/_posts/2018-5-01-Being-Realistic.md

 A recommendation to "be realistic" is not the altrustic savior-talk that it sounds like.
 More often than not, it's someone offloading their own limiting beliefs onto someone else.

-I mean, let's be real, it's not like the person is saying they want to become a dolphin (in which case, they DEFINITELY need to be realistic), but more that they want to attempt something in spite of the status quo.
+I mean, let's be real, it's not like the person is saying they want to become a dolphin (in which case, they DEFINITELY need to be realistic), but more that they want to attempt something at odds with the status quo.

 I believe that a clear, practical optimism is the healthy alternative to "being realistic".
 Everyone should have a healthy relationship with reality, being able to understand risks and above all just be sensible.
 Even people who preach the Jobs-esque "reality distortion field" still know that the next Apple won't be built in a day.